 Why Are People Homeless?

-Homelessness and poverty are linked.8 Poor people are frequently unable to pay for housing, food, child care, health care and education.
+Two trends are largely responsible for the rise in homelessness over the past 20 years: a growing shortage of affordable rental housing and a simultaneous increase in poverty.
+Homelessness and poverty are linked.
+Poor people are frequently unable to pay for housing, food, child care, health care and education.
 Difficult choices must be made when limited resources cover only some of these necessities.
-Being poor means being an illness, an accident or a paycheque away from living on the streets.
+Being poor means being an accident, an illness or a paycheck away from living on the streets.

 What Constitutes Homelessness?